JohnEarnest/Decker/docs/decker.md

 Note that this function executes subcommands _synchronously_; a long-running shell invocation can lock up Decker!
 The `danger.shell[]` function is not available on Windows.

-The `danger.open[path]` function schedules Decker to open a target deck when the current script completes; Decker will reset its history and tool configuration as if the deck were opened manually.
-If `path` does not indicate a valid `.html` or `.deck` file (or any file), Decker will open a new document.
+The `danger.open[x]` function schedules Decker to open a target deck when the current script completes; Decker will reset its history and tool configuration as if the deck were opened manually.
+Providing this function with an existing deck interface offers an opportunity to choose a starting card, insert data, or generally customize the target deck before opening it.
+If path `x` does not indicate a valid `.html` or `.deck` file (or any file), Decker will open a new document.

 ---